 Caregiver assistance is a topic often overlooked when discharging stroke patients home with their family.
-Caregivers may be given a quick tutorial on how to transfer patients, meds, and the need to adapt the home environment, but often they are left feeling abandoned and unsure once they return home with their loved one who has had a stroke.
+Essential guidance such as information on medications, adapting the home, and continued rehabilitation is often provided during the discharge process, but information on how to get assistance as a caregiver may be limited, leaving caregivers to navigate uncharted territory on their own.
+Caregivers sometimes are left feeling abandoned and unsure once they return home with their loved one who has suffered a stroke.

 The following is a list of websites that talk about caregiver assistance and information.
-Find out how to assist with stroke recovery, what's involved in elder care, how to deal with issues that caregivers face, and how to hire outside caregivers.
+Find out how to assist with stroke recovery, what's involved in elder care, how to deal with issues that caregivers face, if you can get paid as a caregiver, and how to hire outside caregivers.

 A leading provider of information and resources for family and professional caregivers.